joshua-mcintosh/joshua-mcintosh.github.com/index.md

 information is that it might be seen as unprofessional, I suppose—but I also want whoever reads this to get a holistic view of who I am, both professionally and personally.</p>

-<p>Also, the fact that It uses github--and thus requires knowledge of an scm--can only work in my favor.</p>
+<p>Also, the fact that It uses github--and thus requires knowledge of an scm--can only work in my favor.
+To keep in the spirit of this, I dont have a comments section on the site--however, if you have anything you'd like to point out or say, use github issues and make a commit to whichever post, appending the information you'd like to change (or add to) as a `&lt; blockquote &gt;`.
+If you're faithful to that, and I deem the content worthy, I'll update the post.</p>
 </div>

 </div>